ethanuppal/chrome-extension-simulator/README.md

 1. Add [`chrome-simulator.js`](chrome-simulator.js) directly into your project.

 2. Take your top-level code and instead call it using `ChromeExtensionSimulator.run`.
-    Example
+For example,
     ```js
     // previous
     chrome.tabs.query({active: true, currentWindow: true}, function(tabs) {